MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 This release contains the following:

 - Adds support for a cross-platform Python host.
 The `qsharp` package for Python makes it easy to simulate Q# operations and functions from within Python.
-Learn more about [Python interoperability]<xref:microsoft.quantum.install.python>.
+Learn more about [Python interoperability](xref:microsoft.quantum.install.python).

 - The Visual Studio and Visual Studio Code extensions now support renaming of symbols (e.g., functions and operations).